awacs/PrenatalSVDiscoveryProject/01_algorithm_integration/README.md

     Mostly useful for testing.
 (Default: DEL,DUP)

 * `vcfcluster` : list of params
-    vcfcluster parameters; see `svtools vcfcluster -h` for details
+    vcfcluster parameters; see `svtk vcfcluster -h` for details

 * `bedcluster` : list of params
-    bedcluster parameters; see `svtools bedcluster -h` for details
+    bedcluster parameters; see `svtk bedcluster -h` for details

 ### Batches
 The workflow requires a `batch` key, describing each sample in the cohort and the batch to which they belong.
 An example: